Sub Battle Simulator: Reception

 Game reviewers Hartley and Pattie Lesser complimented the game in their "The Role of Computers" column in Dragon #122 (1987), calling it "the finest of the submarine simulation games" and stating "This is a real winner for wargaming enthusiasts!"
 Computer Gaming World was less positive, stating that "the taste is a little disappointing ... as a game, Sub Battle is fast and fun.
 As a simulation, it falls far from reality".
 The review as examples of its flaws being able to see Iceland with binoculars from 500 miles away; sinking an aircraft carrier with a deck gun; and multiple bugs.
 1991 and 1993 surveys of strategy and war games gave it three stars out of five.
 David Plotkin of STart liked the game, stating that it was not too difficult for novices but very challenging at higher difficulty levels.
-Jerry Pournelle criticized Sub Battle for being both too realistic (reproducing the long, uneventful periods of submarine service) and not realistic enough (too powerful on the surface against aircraft, unrealistic binoculars, buggy navigation).
+Jerry Pournelle criticized a pre-release version of Sub Battle for being both too realistic (reproducing the long, uneventful periods of submarine service) and not realistic enough (too powerful on the surface against aircraft, unrealistic binoculars, buggy navigation).
+His review included an addendum that his complaints had been addressed by an updated version that "turns a boring simulation into an exciting game".